Brand-new to Japan's national drink or already developed a taste? Finding recommendations for the best sake always expands the experience!

 Among the best junmai ginjo sake among our recommendations, Kizakura Hana is one of the most unique drinks you'll find anywhere.

-It’s brewed using a strain of yeast extracted from cherry blossoms, a fact that you’ll easily pick up when its strong floral aroma opens up in the nose.
+It's brewed using a strain of yeast extracted from cherry blossoms.
+You easily pick up the sakura influence when its strong floral aroma opens up in the nose.

 The flavor profile contains floral hints, as well, along with a slight tinge of apple in the finish.

-Thanks to its light acidity and body, Kizakura Hana is easy to sip and a fantastic choice for those new to Japan’s national drink.
+Thanks to its light acidity and body, Kizakura Hana is easy to sip.
+It's a fantastic bottle of sake for those new to Japan's national drink.

 Serve chilled and paired with some tasty sashimi or shellfish for the full effect.

 Hakkaisan Tokubetsu Junmai

 Hakkaisan Tokbetsu Junmai is brewed in the shadows of Mount Hakkai in Niigata.
 This quality sake reflects its alpine heritage in its brewing process.

 This junmai is uniquely brewed using the cool & pure water flowing from the mountain during the spring melt-off.
 Because of this, Hakkaisan Tokbetsu Junmai offers a softer, creamier texture.
 It's also got a drier body than other junmais brewed with "harder" more mineral-laden water.